Search and Hit Enter

 • 250 g gluten free pasta I used macaroni

-• 3-5 tablespoons nutritional yeast
+• 3-5 tablespoons nutritional yeast, to taste

 • 1-2 teaspoons dried sage powder